SpudMonkey7k/neopets-flash-fix-VM/README_MAC.md

 ### Please send me anything you learn!

+## 3dVia
+Typically requires a 32-bit browser to work, but maybe that's just on Windows.
+Try loading a 3dVia game and it should try to install on first load.

-## Shockwave / 3dvia
+## Shockwave
-This requires a 32-bit browser, I'm not sure how to get Shockwave/3dVia working on a 64-bit mac.
+This also requires a 32-bit browser on Windows, I'm not sure how to get Shockwave working on a 64-bit mac.

-You could try 'Classic Waterfox' for mac, or maybe Pale Moon can work, idk.
-Please give me any feedback you have regarding getting Shockwave/3dVia games working!
+You can find some versions of Shockwave for Mac on archive.org, however they are extremely broken, as a lot of required 'xtras' weren't updated for Intel CPUs, and apparently they don't even work at all on Catalina and up.

+If you have a really old PowerPC mac, then you can probably get it working, but I haven't even been able to find a full installer, and the slim version needs to download stuff from Adobe and those links are long dead.

+Sorry, you're pretty screwed on Mac, but if you manage to figure it out, let me know and I'll share it with the world!

 ### Known issues: